Honesty.Integrity.Professionalism. When Experience Matters 'JustCallAnts' - Anthony Rael, REMAX Denver CO Realtor

 Answer: ME!

-The fact is, when it comes to real estate (or life in general) there are no stupid questions.
+The fact is, when it comes to real estate (or life in general) there are no silly questions.
+In fact, the worst thing you can do is NOT ask questions.
+My motto is "KNOWLEDGE IS POWER".
 Realtors are not here to judge anyone - we're here to help people understand all the various aspects of a real estate transaction and make them feel comfortable with the process.
 Since buying & selling a home involves one of the biggest financial investments you will ever make, it's absolutely essential that you feel comfortable asking anything.
-If I don't know the answer, I can easily tap into my team of 100+ agents at REMAX Alliance to get an answer quickly.
-When you have questions or just want to bounce ideas off someone, let's meet for coffee or you can just call me at 303-520-3179.
+When you have questions or want to bounce ideas, let's meet for coffee or call Ants' at 303-520-3179.

 Avoiding Foreclosure